ScryEngineering/scrygroup.com-old/content/README.md

 # CPS content

-This is the content for the Custom Programming Solutions website.
+This is the content for the Scry Engineering website.

 ## Directory structure